Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: The electroweak phase transition

-From these equations, we can find the radial profile of the Higgs, i.e. the bounce solution, which, as we shall see, connects the two phases through a step-like but smooth function.
+From these equations, we can find the radial profile of the Higgs, i.e., the bounce solution, which, as we shall see, connects the two phases through a smooth step-like function.
 To obtain the solution, we use the \textquotedblleft any bubble\textquotedblright \, code \cite{Masoumi:2016wot} which takes advantage of a multiple-shooting method.
 The result is shown in Fig.\ (\ref{fbb}).
-The expectation value of the Higgs field inside the bubble is completely consistent with the absolute minimum of the red solid curve in Fig.\ (\ref{fef}).
-Moreover, as shown in Fig.\ (\ref{fbb}), the wall width of the true vacuum bubbles, $l_w \sim (0.04-0.06)\,\mathrm{GeV}^{-1}$, is larger than the correlation length of Z-field, $ l_Z\sim 1/m_Z=2/(\sqrt{g_2^2+g'^2}v(T_*))\sim 0.01-0.02\,\mathrm{GeV}^{-1} $, which is compatible with our assumptions.\footnote[4]{To prevent the W-condensation at the transition temperature, $eB^{\mathrm{bg}}_Y <g_2^2 v(T_*)^2/4 $ which sets an upper bound for the values of $ B^{\mathrm{bg}}_Y $ that we study in this paper.}
+We can use the following observation as a consistency check on our solutions: the expectation value of the Higgs field inside the bubble for the middle case is completely consistent with $\phi_{\mathrm{true}}=172.7$, which is the absolute minimum of the green solid curve, corresponding to $T=T_*$, for the example depicted in Fig.\ (\ref{fef}).
+Moreover, as shown in Fig.\ (\ref{fbb}), the wall width of the true vacuum bubbles, $l_{\mathrm{wall}} \gtrsim 0.04\,\mathrm{GeV}^{-1}$, is larger than the correlation length of Z-field, $ l_{\mathrm{Z}}\sim 1/m_{\mathrm{Z}}=2/(\sqrt{g_2^2+g'^2}v(T_*))\sim 0.01-0.02\,\mathrm{GeV}^{-1} $, which can be considered as a recheck for results that satisfy the vorticity criterion.
+However, for $20<\mathrm{s}<30$ even the inequality $m_\mathrm{H}<m_\mathrm{Z}$ can be fulfilled.
+Also, to prevent the W-condensation at the transition temperature, the inequality $b<b_\mathrm{max}$ must be satisfied, which sets an upper bound for the values of $ B^{\mathrm{bg}}_Y $ for any choice of $m$ and $s$ in the effective weak angle.
+Below, we shall calculate and tabulate the values of $l_{\mathrm{wall}},m_{\mathrm{Z}},m_{\mathrm{H}}$ and $b_\mathrm{max} $ for several representative points, showing explicitly that the conditions for the absence of vorticity and W-condensation are satisfied.
+However, there are important thermodynamic quantities that we have to calculate first, which we address below.

-Putting the bounce solution into the Eq.\ (\ref{bac}) and computing the integral, we obtain $ S_3(T)/T $ as a function of temperature.
-Then, using Eq.\ (\ref{bou}), we calculate the transition temperature, $ T_* $, for different hypermagnetic field values and show the results in Fig.\ ({\ref{feb}}).
-As seen from Fig.\ ({\ref{feb}}), by increasing $B^{\mathrm{bg}}_Y$, the barrier between the vacua is increased and PT occurs at a lower temperature.\\ Other important PT characteristics such as latent heat and duration of the PT are computed at $ T_* $.
-The latent heat is given by
+Putting the bounce solution into Eq.\ (\ref{bac}) and computing the integral, we obtain $ S_3(T)/T $ as a function of temperature.
+Then, using Eq.\ (\ref{bou}), we calculate the transition temperature, $ T_* $, for some typical points in the parameter space and show the results in Fig.\ ({\ref{feb}}).
+As seen from Fig.\ ({\ref{feb}}), by increasing $B^{\mathrm{bg}}_Y$, the barrier between the vacua is increased and PT occurs at a lower temperature while decreasing the parameter $s$ improves the height of the barrier and variations of parameter $m$ mostly affect the location of the false vacuum.

+Other important PT characteristics such as vacuum energy and duration of the PT are computed at $ T_* $.
+First, the latent heat at $T_c$ is given by

 from which one can define the vacuum energy density as